umbraco/rfcs/packages/0018-package-format.md

 We want to bring a similar experience into the Umbraco backoffice when you install a package from the package dashboard.
 When you attempt to install a package Umbraco should restore the dependencies for you, or fail if there are version conflicts.

-The specifics for how it would work are not set in stone, Arkadiusz Biel has made a [nice POC](https://github.com/umbraco/Umbraco.Packages/issues/19#issuecomment-554763674) we can start from.
+The specifics for how it would work are not set in stone but ideally Nuget APIs are used since they already deal with dependency resolution, etc....
+Arkadiusz Biel has made a [nice POC](https://github.com/umbraco/Umbraco.Packages/issues/19#issuecomment-554763674) we can start from.
+Due to the complexity and potential edge cases of this there will probably be a few iterations and proof of concepts created.
+For example, there will be a requirement that a Nuget package has a dependency on one of the Umbraco packages like `UmbracoCms` or `UmbracoCms.Web` or `UmbracoCms.Core` even if the package is just JavaScript because this dependency will be the flag that determines which version of Umbraco is compatible with the package.
+But unlike installing this package via Nuget in Visual Studio, installing a Nuget package in the back office is never going to update the Umbraco package files, the dependency for back office installation would only serve as the flag for package compatibility.

+Other challenges of this is about package uninstallation and how to deal with dependencies.
+If a Nuget package is installed in the back office and is dependent on 10x other Nuget packages, when we uninstall the main package we cannot also uninstall the other 10x dependencies because there may be other packages that have dependent on these packages.
+To keep this simple, when working with packages in the back office we won't uninstall package dependencies when a package is uninstalled just like the way Visual Studio works with Nuget packages with the packages.config approach.
+A developer would then have the option to manually uninstall dependencies if there are no other packages dependent on it.

 #### Uniform install experience

 This ties into the above, but we want to ensure that the install experience is the same no matter where you install your package.
 Whether you drag and drop a .nupkg file into the backoffice, do it through Visual Studio or select a package in the backoffice it should feel and do the same.

-We want to make sure that things like the dependency management works in each case as it could otherwise open up for confusion amongst package consumers.
+We want to make sure that things like the dependency management works in each case as it could otherwise open up for confusion among package consumers.

 #### Opt-in to changes